embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Gateway AC Control Packet

+- **Description**: This packet is used for controlling an AC using the Gateway.

 |  Parameter Name  | Example Value | Value Type |        Value Range         |
 | :--------------: | :-----------: | :--------: | :------------------------: |